 Windows Terminal Recommended Settings

-This guide explains two recommended configuration changes to ensure optimal display and operation of Windows Terminal.
+This guide explains two recommended setting changes to ensure optimal display and operation of Windows Terminal.

 1. Open Windows Terminal